14 Top-Rated Tourist Attractions in Jacksonville, FL

 Address: 128 East Forsyth Street, Jacksonville, Florida

-You may not have heard of Amelia Island, about 20 miles north of Jacksonville.
-But rest assured, the Spanish, French, English, and Scottish did, and some of them captured the island, lost it, and then re-captured it again.
-Amelia Island must be the most desired place in America, because eight flags have flown over it – more flags than anywhere else.
-Through the early years, the island's local cast of characters included pirates, gun-runners, Confederates, Union soldiers, escaped prisoners, and sailors who jumped ship.
+At one time, in fact, Amelia Island must have been the most desired place in America, because eight different flags have flown over it – more flags than anywhere else in the US.
+In these early years, the island's cast of characters was known to have included pirates, gun-runners, Confederates, Union soldiers, escaped prisoners, and sailors who jumped ship.

 Address: 1944 Beach Boulevard, Jacksonville Beach, Florida

 If you love seeing your child's face light up with wonder, visit the Museum of Science and History (MOSH).
-Originating in an old Victorian home in 1941, this museum has since grown into one of the finest in Florida, with an outstanding collection of "Signature Exhibits" and traveling ones.
-These exhibits range from historic looks at Northeast Florida to revealing glimpses of future technology and communications as well as energy and ecosystems.
-There's a peaceful courtyard with native plants, and an interactive play area for younger children.
-Kids of all ages will love the Space Science Gallery and the Bryan-Gooding Planetarium.
-At MOSH, it won't be just the kids' faces lighting up with wonder - yours will, too.
+Originating in an old Victorian home in 1941, this museum has since grown into one of the finest in Florida, with an outstanding collection of both permanent and traveling exhibits.

 Address: 1025 Museum Circle, Jacksonville, Florida

 Official site: www.themosh.org